khaueviana/tracking-websites-visits/README.md

 ### Technical Enhancements
 - ~~Integrate code analysis tools, editor config and directory build properties for better code quality.~~ [DONE]
+- ~~Classical Domain Driven Design: the project is not following the entire DDD structure, but it is prepared for it.~~ [DONE]
+- [MassTransit](https://masstransit.io/documentation/transports/rabbitmq) can be used to manage the RabbitMQ broker rather than the current vanilla version, or even something like the [Kafka Flow](https://github.com/Farfetch/kafkaflow), which is a very good one for Kafka Events.
 - [Renovate Bot](https://docs.renovatebot.com/) can be an option to manage the dependencies version.
 - Input Validation: strengthen input validation mechanisms.
 - Scheduled Events: implement a scheduling service like [Hangfire](https://www.hangfire.io/) for job management and resilience.
 - Retry Patterns: integrate retry patterns for robust event processing.
-- Classical Domain Driven Design: the project is not following the entire DDD structure, but it is prepared for it.
+- Error Handling for both projects.
+- There are many shared components between the API and the Consumer, but we would have distinct solutions in a real-life scenario.

 ### Testing
 - Expand Test Coverage: implement unit and integration tests as much as possible.